A Thorough Review

 In light of this, many scribal tendencies have been preserved in this edition.
 For example, Mounce notes that some scribes tended to harmonize more than others.
 Punctuation, paragraphing, and spelling were left as they were in the original, rather than being standardized.

-This reader’s edition of the Greek New Testament text combines the new Greek New Testament, Produced at Tyndale House, Cambridge with running glosses of words occurring 25 times or less in the New Testament.
+This reader’s edition of the Greek New Testament text combines the new Greek New Testament, Produced at Tyndale House, Cambridge with running glosses of words occurring fewer than 25 times in the New Testament.

 Mounce then sets The Greek New Testament, Produced at Tyndale House, Cambridge alongside the Nestle-Aland Greek New Testament, comparing how each edition renders a few passages in 1 and 2 Timothy and Titus and noting specific differences in capitalization, punctuation and accents, spelling, and grammar.